OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 VBA is designed for the desktop and Office Scripts are designed for the web.
 VBA can interact with a user's desktop to connect with similar technologies, such as COM and OLE.
 However, VBA has no convenient way to call out to the internet.

-Office Scripts use a universal runtime or JavaScript.
+Office Scripts use a universal runtime for JavaScript.
 This gives consistent behavior and accessibility, regardless of the machine being used to run the script.
 They can also make calls to other web services.

 ## Security